Imperial Household Law: Draft and intent

-The law was drafted by the government of Shigeru Yoshida, Prime Minister during the American occupation by the Supreme Commander for the Allied Powers, the 1947 statute sought to bring the legislation governing the Imperial Household into compliance with the American-written Constitution.
+The law was drafted by the government of Shigeru Yoshida, Prime Minister.

 The law had the effect of dramatically restricting membership in the Imperial Family to the Emperor Hirohito's immediate family, his widowed mother, and the families of his three brothers.
 It abolished the collateral lines of the Imperial Family, the shinnōke and the ōke, which had traditionally been a pool of potential successors to the throne if the main imperial family failed to produce an heir.
 The fifty-one members of the eleven cadet branches renounced their Imperial status; and they were formally removed from the Imperial household register and became ordinary citizens on October 14, 1947.

 The new law retained the principle of agnatic succession enshrined in the 1889 law and Prussian-influenced constitution during the 19th century Meiji Restoration.
 The new law further restricted the succession to legitimate-born sons, grandsons, and male line descendants of an Emperor.
 Previously, an Emperor's sons and grandsons born by concubines and their male line descendants could succeed to the throne.
 Although Imperial chronologies include eight reigning empresses in the course of Japanese history, their successors were most often selected from amongst the males of the paternal Imperial bloodline, which is why some conservative scholars argue that the women's reigns were temporary and that male-only succession tradition must be maintained in the 21st century.
 Empress Genmei (661–721), who was followed on the throne by her daughter, Empress Genshō (680–748), remains the sole exception to this conventional argument.

 In addition, the law contained numerous mechanisms to regulate the future size of the Imperial Family, and thus the financial burden on the state.

 The chapters of the Imperial Household Law addresses the following: